dfuse-io/ice/TUTORIAL.md

 `test.sh` created 2 pools using the `dfuse.ice` account.
 We have the `new.feature` pool and the `hackathon` pool.
 Inside each pool, we've had users add ideas for new features they believe should be next on the roadmap, and hackathon ideas that they'd like to work on.
 Once those were added, we've had users (remember `msdelisle`, `mrkauffman`, and `theboss`?) vote random values on different ideas for the purpose of this tutorial.
 Now we'll want to see these pools in action, the ideas, and the votes in an app with an actual user interface.
 That's in the next step.

+_**NOTE** - If you get an error similar to `ERROR: pushing transaction: http://localhost:8080/v1/chain/push_transaction: status code=502`, that means that the chain was not yet ready to receive your transactions.
+Try to run the script again after a couple seconds._

 [::TODO::] maybe in the ice tutorial, adding the step that I told you (ex: search for action:setcode or action:createaccount etc. in eosq webpage) so the user gets used to looking at the explorer, opening the contract page, looking at all this with a tab open on your contract page (with latest transactions), you would have seen right away what was wrong (404 account not found or whatever)

 ## Starting the ICE Pools App